 In this paper we address the problem of constructing a confidence band for the prediction of the FTS.
 The aim is to construct a region $\mathcal{B}^{1-\alpha}_{n+1}$ which covers the function $Z_{n+1}(t)$, that is $P (Z_{n+1}(t) \in \mathcal{B}^{1-\alpha}_{n+1}) \geq 1 - \alpha$ for a fixed risk level $\alpha \in (0,1)$.
-The probability measure is the one induced by the information available at the moment $n$.
-Notice that this prediction band requires simultaneously coverage of the whole curve $Z_{n+1}(t)$, which in general is a difficult requirement, see \citet{degras2017simultaneous} for a discussion in the functional data context.
-Since it is usual to represent functions by the projection coefficients over a basis, some works explored the option of constructing a confidence region on the coefficients space \citep{antoniadis2006functional, antoniadis2012}.
-However, obtaining simultaneous confidence bands sometimes requires additional regularity assumptions on the function spaces \citep{Genovese2005}.
+The probability measure is found using the information available at the moment $n$.
+Note that this prediction band requires simultaneous coverage of the whole curve $Z_{n+1}(t)$, which, in general, is a difficult requirement (see \citet{degras2017simultaneous} for a discussion in the functional data context).
+Since it is usual to represent functions by the projection coefficients over a basis, some works have explored the option of constructing a confidence region on the coefficients space \citep{antoniadis2006functional, antoniadis2012}.
+However, obtaining simultaneous confidence bands sometimes requires additional regularity assumptions on the functional spaces \citet{Genovese2005}.